Where Tea Originated: A Brief History Of Tea In China, Japan and the West

 Kamakura – Nanbokucho period (1192-1392)

-The “Record of Health and Welfare for Tea” describes a method of making tea, a steamed powdered tea made during the Song dynasty (960-1279), which can be said to be the prototype of Tencha (powdered tea).
-The tea was crushed, poured into hot water, and whisked with a tea whisk.
+The "Record of Health and Welfare for Tea" details tea-making during the Song dynasty, including steaming powdered tea.
+This record is said to be the prototype of Tencha (powdered tea).
+People crushed the tea, poured it into hot water, and whisked it with a tea whisk.

 Myoe Shonin (1173-1232), a monk of the Kegon sect of Buddhism, promoted tea planting at Takayama Temple in Kyoto, believed to be the oldest tea garden.
-It is said that the tea in Tsugao was called “Honcha” to distinguish it from other teas.
-From the late Kamakura period to the Nanbokucho period, tea gardens centered around temples spread further from Kyoto, and tea was also grown in Ise, Iga, Suruga, Suruga, and Musashi.
+To distinguish it from other teas, it is said that the tea in Tsugao was called "Honcha".
+During the late Kamakura to Nanbokucho periods, tea gardens expanded from Kyoto to regions like Ise, Iga, Suruga, and Musashi.

-During the Kamakura period, tea drinking spread to Zen temples and also to the samurai class as a tool of social interaction.
-During the Nanbokucho period, tea drinking competitions were held, in which tea itself and the areas it was produced were compared.
+Tea drinking spread to Zen temples and the samurai class during the Kamakura period for social interaction.
+During the Nanbokucho period, tea drinking competitions compared tea and its production areas.

 Muromachi – Azuchi-Momoyama period (1336-1603)